Katikati Youth Park:

 (Pump track planned for future funding)

-We are now inviting local businesses, organisations, and individuals to become part of this exciting journey by sponsoring part of the project—either through financial support or in-kind contributions.
+Local businesses, organisations, families and individuals are invited to become part of this exciting journey by sponsoring part of the project; either through financial support or in-kind contributions.

 Why Sponsor?